BerkeleyHCI/PolymorphicBlocks/getting-started.md

      ![run menu](docs/ide/ide_run_config.png)
 - <details> <summary>If not using the IDE</summary>

-  Run `python blinkly_skeleton.py` from the command line.
+  Run `python blinky.py` from the command line.
-  If all worked, this should create a folder `PolymorphicBlocks/BlinkyExample` with a netlist `BlinkyExample.net` inside.
+  If all worked, this should create a folder `BlinkyExample` with a netlist `BlinkyExample.net` inside.
   </details>
 - <details> <summary>Resolving common errors</summary>